kecnry/crimpl/docs/AWSEC2.md

 **COMING SOON**: If the setup script may take a while, it might make more financial sense to run that in advance from the 1-processor server EC2 instance.
 This will not work quite yet as only the local file system is persistent between instances.
 In the future, there will hopefully be a cleaner way to create local virtual or conda environments which are also persistent.

 # Retrieving Results

+To check on the status of a submitted job, call [AWSEC2Job.job_status](./api/AWSEC2Job.job_status.md).

 To retrieve expected output files from the server via scp, call [AWSEC2Job.check_output](./api/AWSEC2Job.check_output.md):